Silentor/TreeList/README.md

 Work with prefabs (apply, revert) and copy/paste of entire tree property, tree node value and properties of complex node levels (UIToolkit, light theme).
 Sorry for the themed context menu for node values, I didn't find a way to hook up the native context menu without ruining native menu for separate node values.

 ![PrefabUITklight-ezgif com-optimize](https://github.com/user-attachments/assets/a00fc505-3b18-482f-abb8-81131a39fbc4)

+I have tested editor performance for a random tree with 1000 nodes and ~15 depth and editor responsiveness was quite good.

 # License
 This library is under the MIT License